frontful/frontful-environment/README.md

   models.deserialize(environment.coldreload.state)
 }
 ```
-This mechanic should be compatible with any state management system that support serialization and deserialization, e.g Redux or Mobx
+This mechanic should be compatible with any state management system that support serialization and deserialization, e.g Redux or Mobx.

-#### Errors
+#### `error`

 `frontful-environment` provides cleaned up `Error` output for build errors.
-Same `Error` parsing can be added on server using global `environment.error` helper object
+Same `Error` parsing can be had in your application by using `environment.error` utility object.
+**This utility works only on server.**
 ```javascript
 import environment from 'frontful-environment'
 // Parse error